exoplatform/crowdin-maven-plugin/README.md

 * Rename the project's zip file as 'translation.zip' and put it under the plugin's crowdin-zip folder
 * If the master files do not exist (e.g in case you want to do a clone, or you had deleted them all using Crowdin's 'File Manager' to rebuild from scratch - this is recommended), you must first re-create the project's structure with '-Daction=createProject' option, the plugin will extract the zip and walk through its directories and files to create the same structure on Crowdin.
-* When having the master files ready, run 'mvn clean install -Prestore-translation', the plugin will (by default) upload translations of every languages it finds in the zip.
+* When having the master files ready, run 'mvn crowdin-maven-plugin:restore-translation', the plugin will (by default) upload translations of every languages it finds in the zip.

 If you want to decide what to be uploaded to Crowdin, you can: first run with 'Dprepare=true' option to get the plugin stops after preparing the extracted folder for you to modify, e.g to remove some languages or projects you don't want to upload.
 When you're done, let the plugin continues by running with '-Dcontinue=true' option, it will upload your modified folder instead of the original zip.